 - Completed invoices are uploaded to the GST network.

-Certain business transactions are exempted from raising invoices:
+Certain business transactions are exempted from raising invoices.
+These include:

 - When a reverse charge is involved